mpdcampbell/nat-selection/README.md

 - To add the library files, in the toolbar open *Project -> Properties -> Linker -> General -> Additional Library Directories*
 -  Click the dropdown arrow then *<Edit...>* and add the path to the *lib* and *lib64-msvc-14.1* folders, e.g. *C:\boost_1_70_0\lib* and *C:\boost_1_70_0\lib64-msvc-14.1*

 **Note:** I kept encountering linker errors with the \lib files when trying x86 builds within Visual Studio.
-Not sure wether this is a boost library problem, a problem with gnuplot-iostream on windows, or my own mistake.
+Not sure whether this is a boost library problem, a problem with gnuplot-iostream on windows, or my own mistake.
 But rather than fix it, I just removed the lib path (kept the lib64 path) and always compiled x64 builds.

 ## Art
 The pixel art for the blob creatures and food were both adapted from free resources on itch.io, found [here](https://stealthix.itch.io/animated-slimes) and [here](https://vectorpixelstar.itch.io/8x8px-icons) respectively.